Spiraea japonica aka Japanese Spiraea

 Japanese Spiraea, Japanese Meadowsweet, Fortune Meadowsweet, Ornamental Spiraea

-How to care for Japanese Spiraea
+How difficult is it to take care of Japanese Spiraea

 Japanese Spiraea requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.